bitsandbytes-21/COMSYS-Hackathon-5/README.md

 This project uses a **transfer learning-based deep learning model** (ResNet50) to classify face images as either **male** or **female**.
 ### 🚀 Getting Started
 #### 1. Install Dependencies
-rom your terminal or notebook cell:
+From your terminal or notebook cell:
 ```bash
 !pip install tensorflow matplotlib scikit-learn pillow